niyaziulku/Data_Science_Project/TikTok Claim Classification Project EDA/read_me.md

-# TikTok Claim Classification Project Eda
+# TikTok Claim Classification Project EDA
 ![](https://cdn.webrazzi.com/uploads/2018/12/tiktok.jpg)
 The fictional TikTok data team embarks on a machine learning project to classify user submissions as "claims" or "opinions."
 Before model building, the data undergoes thorough analysis, exploration, cleaning, and structuring.
 ## About the Dataset